OWASP/www-staff/projects/202006-GlobalAppSec-Dublin.md

 ## Goals

 1. Bring Industry-leading AppSec and InfoSec content to the global security community
-2. Grow the OWASP community with an increase in first-time attendees and onsite memberhsip conversions
+2. Grow the OWASP community with an increase in first-time attendees and onsite membership conversions
 3. Act as revenue source for the Foundation

 ## Milestones